 These KPIs offer detailed insights into the retail business and help businesses monitor more detailed KPIs and metrics.
-Insights gleaned from all this analysis leads to better business decisions and competitive advantages.
+Insights gleaned from all this analysis leads to better business decisions, customer service, and competitive advantages.

 Let’s take a deep dive into each of these valuable KPIs.

 What is it?
 This KPI tracks all the sales you’ve completed across your business.
 It offers a snapshot of business performance that can be compared to prior performances.

 Why is it important?
 By monitoring your total sales KPI, you get an essential snapshot of business performance.
 Total sales can be filtered by various classifications to provide more granular insights into specific business performance.
 For example, total sales can be filtered by:

 - Date/time: Compare total sales of one day/week/month/year with another.

 - Products sold: Monitor what products (or combination of products) are top sellers.